How to use MileageWise’s Odometer Recording Sections tool

 If you have corrected all the indicated errors, the AI Wizard feature will begin filling in the gaps in your mileage log.

 III.
-Most of your odometer reading sections are red
+Most of your odo reading sections are red

 In this case, you will have to get to work manually.
-Modify your trips and/or odometer readings, while checking the odometer reading sections window to see if you’re heading in the right direction, making all odometer sections green.
+Modify your trips and/or odometer data, while checking the odo reading sections window to see if you’re heading in the right direction, making all sections green.

 Similar Help articles